 Since gelatin is made from collagen, a protein, proteases will break down the collagen into smaller peptides and amino acids.
 This prevents the collagen from congealing and taking shape.
 So, if you use fresh pineapple, papaya, kiwifruit, fig, mango, ginger root, or even guava in your gelatin dessert, you may find that it will not set properly.

-Fruit Enzyme Quizview quiz statistics
+Fruit Enzyme Quiz

 This article is strictly for informational purposes and is not meant to diagnose or advise treatment.
 Consult your professional health provider before consuming anything or treating any ailment mentioned in this article.